gshildkrot/MATH3100Project/README.md

 # Black-Scholes Option Pricing Simulation

 ## Project Summary
-This project simulates the price of a stock using **Geometric Brownian Motion (GBM)** to determine the fair value of a **European** Call Option.
-We validated our Python simulation by comparing its results to the analytical Black-Scholes formula, achieving high accuracy, would approach 100% accuracy as the number of simulations increases.
+This project simulates the price of a stock over time using **Geometric Brownian Motion (GBM)** to determine the fair value of a **European** Call Option.
+We validated our Python simulation by comparing its results to the analytical Black-Scholes formula, achieving high accuracy, which would approach 100% accuracy as the number of simulations increases.

 ## Mathematical Derivation
-For the full derivation of Black–Scholes using Moment Generating Function's and Geometric Brownian Motion, see:
+For the full derivation of Black–Scholes using the Moment Generating Function and Geometric Brownian Motion, see:
 [Black–Scholes Mathematical Proof (PDF)](Black%20Scholes%20Proof.pdf)

 ## Simulation Results